Engineering-Finance/evm-sybil/README.md

 Transaction will revert if underlying tokens are not supported.

+## Pegged tokens

+Pegged tokens are tokens which have the same value as a given currency.

+Sybil supports AggregatorV3Interface price feeds, so you can request the buy price as a currency.

+    sybil.setCurrency("USD", USD_PRICE_FEED)
+    sybil.setPeggedToken(MY_USD_ADDRESS, "USD")

 ## Requesting buy price

 Buy price of an asset depends on the price on the amount requested.
 It is returned in